CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02a3-Git-Ex2.md

 2. For first time Git setup, you should set your name and email address with the `git config` command.
 Every commit you make includes this information, so it is important to set this after installing Git.
-This should match the name and  email address you used to register on GitHub, for example:
+This should match the name and  email address you used to register on GitHub.
+Keep in mind that the `user.name` and `user.email` are keyword parameters and must be used in the command, both immediately followed by your name or email, respectively.
+For example:

     ```
-    $ git config --global user.name "Your Name"
+    $ git config --global user.name "[Your Name]"
-    $ git config --global user.email "email@example"
+    $ git config --global user.email "[email@example]"
     ```

 3. To create your very first Git repository, create a Git working directory and initialize the repository with the